wesionio/docs/whitepaper/more.rst

 and they don't keep running when they are not used.
 As a result, the number of service nodes is in the state of shortage of demand for a long time.

-According to the actual development of the Vision Network project and opinions of the community, we may develop and implement the vnTOR multi-proxy function in the later period (the user selects the number of proxy layers
+According to the actual development of the wesion Network project and opinions of the community, we may develop and implement the vnTOR multi-proxy function in the later period (the user selects the number of proxy layers